 Join us to learn more about the Los Angeles City Council Redistricting Commission, their plan for an inclusive and equitable redistricting process, what we know about the 2020 census data, and how funders and community organizations are working together to redraw our city.

-Director of Special Projects and Communications, Weingart Foundation
+Senior Director of Special Projects & Communications, Weingart Foundation

 Director of Civic Engagement, People's Bloc, Kirk Samuels